rachmatowicz/client-interoperability/README.md

 * sampleApp-ee10 - a module containing a sample EE10 EJB application to be deployed on the current server
 * legacy2Current - a module which starts a current Wildfly server and runs legacy EJB client tests against it
 * current2Legacy - a module which starts a legacy Wildfly server and runs current EJB client tests against it
+* current2current - a module which starts a current Wildfly server and runs current EJB client tests against it

 where:
 * legacy => Wildfly 26.1.3 (Wildfly HTTP client 1.1.12.Final, penultimate release without the interoperability handshake)